espressif/vscode-esp-idf-extension/docs/tutorial/debugging.md

 9. If you press F5 (Continue/Pause) the processor will run and halt at the next breakpoint.
 If you press F5 again, it will stop at the next breakpoint and so on.
 The user will be able to see that LED is changing the state after each click to "Continue" program execution.

-# Halting the target manually
+# Halting the Target Manually

 Read more about breakpoints under [breakpoints and watchpoints available](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/jtag-debugging/tips-and-quirks.html#jtag-debugging-tip-breakpoints) and [what else should i know about breakpoints?](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/jtag-debugging/tips-and-quirks.html#jtag-debugging-tip-where-breakpoints)